s-diniro/ioti-shields/QueryableSimpleShield/README.md

 ## Examples

-Here are some examples of what this shield can do.
+The following Wally shield, EnOcean shield, and vendor independent shield examples demonstrate what the queryable simple shield can do.

 ### Wally Shields

-Below are examples of what job options needs to be provided for this shield to behave differently and cover different use cases based on wally sensor event data.
-An example of wally sensor event is shown below:
+The following Wally shield examples show what job options need to be provided for this shield to behave differently and cover different use cases that are based on Wally sensor event data.

+The following example is of a Wally sensor event:

  ```json
 {